Enno von Rintelen

-Enno Emil von Rintelen (6 November 1891 – 7 August 1971) was a German general who served in the First and Second World Wars.
+Enno Emil Rintelen, as of 1913 von Rintelen (6 November 1891 – 7 August 1971), was a German general who served in the First and Second World Wars.
 During the latter, he was the German military attaché in Italy.

 Early life

-Enno Emil von Rintelen was born in Stettin on 6 November 1891, the son of Prussian Army Generalleutnant Wilhelm Rintelen and his wife Hedwig Russell.
-The family was ennobled in 1913, and added the nobiliary particle "von" to their surname.
-He was initially homeschooled, then attended the Schiller-Realgymnasium in Stettin, gymnasiums in Stargard and Stralsund, the lyzeum in Strassburg, and the gymnasium in Küstrin.
+Enno was born in Stettin on 6 November 1891, the son and third of six children of Prussian Army Generalleutnant Friedrich Wilhelm von Rintelen (1855–1938) and his wife Maria Antonia Hedwig Amalia, Russell (1865–1953).
+Wilhelm Rintelen, then Generalmajor, was ennobled on 16 June 1913, and the family was allowed to add the nobiliary particle "von" to their surname.
+Enno was initially homeschooled, then attended the Schiller-Realgymnasium in Stettin, gymnasiums in Stargard and Stralsund, the lyzeum in Strassburg, and the gymnasium in Küstrin.